dangoslen/dangoslen-me-site/content/blog/my-obsession-with-simple-code.md

 Writing simple code has become something of an obsession for me.

 I find myself trying to simplify any and every piece of code I write.
 I often add comments on pull requests that we don't need to complicate things or plan too far ahead; the existing code is simple enough to maintain.

-Why use a pattern if the current code just needs a `switch` statement?
+Why use a complex pattern or class inheritance if the current code just needs a `switch` statement?
 If you need to change it later, you will.

 Did I just lose all of the clean coders?
 I thought so.